 fax: (202) 942-9353

-The ABMM exam is offered once a year at testing centers located around the world.
-In 2014, the exam will be offered in June.
+The ABMM exam is offered once a year, in June, at testing centers located around the world.

 To measure the candidate’s knowledge in the four subject areas considered necessary for the effective practice of clinical or public health microbiology: